MurhafSousli/ngx-wordpress/README.md

 <a name="issues"/>
 # Issues

-If you identify any errors in this service, or have an idea for an improvement, please open an [issue](https://github.com/MurhafSousli/ng2-wp-api/issues).
+The library is still in beta, if you identify any errors in this service, or have an idea for an improvement, please open an [issue](https://github.com/MurhafSousli/ng2-wp-api/issues).
 I am excited to see what the community thinks of this project, and I would love your input!

 <a name="license"/>
 # License